spatialstatisticsupna/Scalable_Prediction/README.md

 [**Section 4.
 Predictive validation study**](https://github.com/spatialstatisticsupna/Scalable_Prediction/tree/main/Section4_PredictiveValidationStudy)

+- **IMPORTANT NOTE**: To reproduce Table 2, it is necessary to fit all the models for each configuration set of the validation study, which entails performing computations for over 18 days using the computational architecture outlined in Section 4.2

-- **Predictive validation setup**: The following code can be used to replicate the definition of data frame configurations for the validation setup described in Section 4.
+- The following code can be used to replicate the definition of data configurations for the validation setup described in Section 4.
 ```r
 > t.min <- min(Data_LungCancer$year)
 > t.max <- max(Data_LungCancer$year)